The Role of Wound Care Physicians in Your Treatment Plan

 Before you undergo any wound care treatment for the first time you will need to have a consultation with a wound care physician.
 The initial consult with a wound care physician may take a little longer than follow-up sessions as you will be assessed on your health, medical history as well as the severity of your wound.
 Your physician will create a personalized wound care treatment plan that is specifically suited to you and your needs.

 Your wound care physician will also ensure that your wound is constantly checked and that your plan is updated according to how well your wound is responding to treatment.
-You will also be given directions on how to properly tend to your wound while at home, a nutrition guide to ensure that your body is performing at optimal levels as well as shown how to properly dress your wound and ensure that it does not sustain any further injuries.
+You will also be given directions on how to properly tend to your wound while at home, a nutrition guide to ensure that your body is performing at optimal levels as well as showing how to properly dress your wound and ensure that it does not sustain any further injuries.

 How You Can Help